DataMineMarket/DataMine/README.md

-# DataMine
+# DataNexus Contracts
-DataMine is a decentralized, peer-to-peer market that enables average, everyday people to control their data.
+DataNexus is a decentralized, peer-to-peer market that enables average, everyday people to control their data.
 Businesses are able to securely purchase personal data generated from web APIs.
 Using Chainlink functions along with a streamlined encryption scheme, user secrets and personal data are never revealed publicly.
 The data is only revealed to the purchaser upon transfer of funds.

 ## Prerequisites